Skip to main content

 Deploy the GX Agent

-The GX Agent is an intermediary between GX Cloud and your organization's data stores.
-GX Cloud does not connect directly to your data with this deployment option, and all data access occurs within the GX Agent.
+The GX Agent serves as an intermediary between GX Cloud and your organization's data stores.
+GX Cloud does not connect directly to your data in an agent-enabled deployment, and all data access occurs within the GX Agent.
 GX Cloud sends jobs to the GX Agent, the GX Agent executes these jobs against your data, and then sends the job results to GX Cloud.

 A local deployment of the GX Agent will allow you to test GX Cloud setup or processes from a single machine before moving to a shared production deployment.
-Alternatively, you can deploy the GX Agent to your development environment and leverage GX Cloud while connecting to Data Sources using your organization's cloud infrastructure, for enhanced control and security.
+Alternatively, you can run the GX Agent in your deployment environment and leverage GX Cloud while connecting to Data Sources using your organization's environment and infrastructure, for enhanced control and security.

 Prerequisites

-You need your access token and organization ID to deploy the GX Agent.
-Access tokens shouldn't be committed to version control software.
+You need your GX Cloud access token and organization ID to deploy the GX Agent.
+If you want to use ExpectAI, you will also need your OpenAI API key.
+Access tokens and API keys shouldn't be committed to version control software.

 Deploy the GX Agent